Teenager dies in hospital following river rescue on River Teith

 A 14-year-old girl has died in hospital four days after getting into difficulty in the River Teith in Bridge of Allan.

-The teenager was airlifted to the Royal Children's Hospital in Glasgow following the incident near the Carse of Lecropt Road at about 17:50 on 12 July.
+Nieve McIsaac was airlifted to the Royal Children's Hospital in Glasgow following the incident near the Carse of Lecropt Road at about 17:50 on 12 July.

-Police Scotland confirmed the girl, who has not been named, died on 16 July.

-A police spokesperson said the girl's family were being supported by officers.